featurevisor/featurevisor/docs/feature-management.md

 While feature management itself is a practice, feature flags are an implementation of conditional statements that act as on/off switches in your application.

-Featurevisor takes the concept of feature flags a step further by introducing multivariates which go beyond traditional boolean values.
+Featurevisor takes the concept of feature flags a step further by introducing multivariates which go beyond traditional boolean values, and also conditional variables which are scoped under individual features.

 ## Feature management and experimentation